Ben Hixon

 About me

-- September 2012: I started my Ph.D at UW.
-I am working with Oren
+- September 2012: I started my Ph.D at UW, working with Oren

-Etzioni and the Open IE group on relation extraction and dialogue interfaces for machine reading.
+Etzioni and the Open IE group on relation extraction and dialog interfaces for machine reading.

 - Summer 2012: I interned at Columbia University's Center for Computational Learning

 Systems.
-I worked with Becky Passonneau on portable dialogue management (using the same
+I worked with Becky Passonneau on portable dialog management (using the same

 - May 2012: I graduated from Hunter College CUNY with a BA in computer science.
-I worked with Susan Epstein on machine learning for spoken dialogue and recommender systems.
+I worked with Susan Epstein on machine learning for spoken dialog and recommender systems.

 My research interests

-- In general: Natural language processing, machine learning, information extraction, machine reading, dialogue.
+- In general: Natural language processing, machine learning, information extraction, machine reading, dialog.

-- In particular: Dialogue interfaces for open-domain machine reading, large-scale semantic parsing, and conversational search over large knowledge bases.
+- In particular: Interactive language learning and semantic parsing, dialog interfaces for open-domain machine reading and question-answering, and conversational search over large knowledge bases.

 My publications

 - Ben Hixon and Rebecca Passonneau.
 (2013).
 Open Dialogue Management for Relational Databases.
-To be presented at the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL 2013).
+Presented at the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL 2013).
 Atlanta, Georgia.
 June 10-12, 2013.

 - Susan Epstein, Eric Osisek, Ben Hixon, and Rebecca Passonneau.
 (2012).
 Similarity and Plausible Recommendations.
 First Annual Conference on Advances in Cognitive Systems.
 Palo Alto, California, December 6-8, 2012.